Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Transfer matrix

 In \cref{fig:CFTspec}, we show the exact spectrum of local operators of the critical 2D Ising CFT up to scaling dimension $\Delta=4\oneeighth$.
 This spectrum consists of Virasoro descendants of $\mathds{1}$ and $\epsilon$ ($\mathbb{Z}_2$-even sector, left), and of $\sigma$ ($\mathbb{Z}_2$-odd sector, right).
 The number near each cross shows the local operator spin.

 These exact results will be now compared with TM results.
-We will show the results for two transfer matrices: direct $\calM_r$ and crossed $\widetilde{\calM}_r$, in both cases for $r=2$.
-We also have two approximated fixed point tensors - for the non-rotating map $\mathcal{R}$ and for the rotating map $\mathcal{R}^\circ$.
+We will present the results for the direct and crossed TM's for $r=2$ and $r=4$.\footnote{ We pushed the computation to $r=4$ for a fair comparison with LDO, which has an application time scaling as $\chi^8$.
+The crossed TM with $r=4$ (application time scaling as $\chi^7$) is faster than LDO, and a fairer comparison would involve the $r=5$ crossed TM.
+However, the $r=5$ computation proved too memory-demanding.
+The memory requirements could be improved by leg compression, as in the LDO case (see \cref{app:compression}), but this was not attempted as the $r=4$ crossed TM already yielded excellent results.
+We thank the anonymous referee for asking us to explore wider TMs. } We also have two approximated fixed point tensors - for the non-rotating map $\mathcal{R}$ and for the rotating map $\mathcal{R}^\circ$.
 The spectra of the Jacobian for these two approximate fixed points were shown in \cref{tab:isospec1}.
-We thus have four sets of results (two TMs and two approximate fixed points).
+We thus have eight sets of results (four TMs and two approximate fixed points).

-In each of the four cases, we compute TM eigenvalues and we extract the scaling dimensions using the formulas from the previous section.
+In each of these eight cases, we compute TM eigenvalues and we extract the scaling dimensions using the formulas from the previous section.
 We extract the central charge $c$ using the fact that the unit operator must have scaling dimension 0.
-In the direct TM case, we compute spin modulo $r=2$ using the translation generator eigenvalues.
-In the crossed TM case, we also compute spin modulo $1+r^2=5$ from the phase of the TM eigenvalues.
+In the direct TM case, we compute spin modulo $r=2,4$ using the translation generator eigenvalues.
+In the crossed TM case, we also compute spin modulo $1+r^2=5,17$ from the phase of the TM eigenvalues.

-Let us first describe the qualitative results of these numerical tests and then show some numbers.
-In each of the four cases, the central charge and scaling dimensions, the number of states, and their spins extracted from TM eigenvalues were in excellent agreement with the CFT up to $\Delta=3$ ($3\oneeighth$) in the even (odd) sector.
-In particular, up to this level the scaling dimensions were clearly approximately quantized in agreement with the CFT.
+We start with the results for $r=2$.
+We first describe the qualitative results, and then show some numbers.{ In each of the four $r=2$ cases, the central charge and scaling dimensions, the number of states, and their spins extracted from TM eigenvalues are in excellent agreement with the CFT up to $\Delta=3$ ($3\oneeighth$) in the even (odd) sector.
+In particular, up to this level the scaling dimensions are clearly approximately quantized in agreement with the CFT.
 Starting from $\Delta=4$ (4\sfrac 18) in the even (odd) sector, the TM spectrum ceases to be clearly quantized and TM levels cannot be clearly assigned to CFT levels.
 So we do not show the results beyond $\Delta=3\oneeighth$.

 The numerical results for the TM spectrum can be found in a spreadsheet accompanying this article.
 The accuracy of the central charge prediction and of the scaling dimensions up to $\Delta=3\oneeighth$ is summarized in \cref{tab:TMerrors}.
 These errors can be compared with the errors for the scaling dimensions of quasiprimaries determined from the eigenvalues from the RG map Jacobians, \cref{tab:Jac-errors}.